docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

     You could use a [wildcard certificate][wildcard-cert].
 This avoids accidentally leaking information to the internet, but keep in mind the [potential security risks][security::wildcard-cert] of wildcard certs.

+## The FQDN

+An [FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) (_Fully Qualified Domain Name_) such as `mail.example.com` is required for `docker-mailserver` to function correctly, especially for looking up the correct SSL certificate to use.

+Internally, `hostname -f` will be used to retrieve the FQDN as configured in the below examples.

+Wildcard certificates (eg: `*.example.com`) are supported for `SSL_TYPE=letsencrypt`.
+Your configured FQDN below may be `mail.example.com`, and your wildcard certificate provisioned to `/etc/letsencrypt/live/example.com` which will be checked as a fallback FQDN by `docker-mailserver`.

+!!! example "Docker CLI options `--hostname` and optionally `--domainname`"

+    ```bash
+    docker run --hostname mail --domainname example.com
+    # `--domainname` is not required:
+    docker run --hostname mail.example.com
+    ```

+!!! example `docker-compose.yml` config"

+    ```yml
+    services:
+      mailserver:
+        hostname: mail
+        domainname: example.com
+    # `domainname` is not required:
+    services:
+      mailserver:
+        hostname: mail.example.com
+    ```

+!!! example "_Bare domains_ (eg: `example.com`) should only use the hostname option"

+    ```bash
+    docker run --hostname example.com
+    ```

+    ```yml
+    services:
+      mailserver:
+        hostname: example.com
+    ```

+## Provisioning methods

-## Let's Encrypt (Recommended)
+### Let's Encrypt (Recommended)

 To enable _Let's Encrypt_ for `docker-mailserver`, you have to:

 1. Get your certificate using the _Let's Encrypt_ client [Certbot][certbot::github].
 2. For your `docker-mailserver` container:

-    1. Add the environment variable `SSL_TYPE=letsencrypt`.
+    - Add the environment variable `SSL_TYPE=letsencrypt`.
-    2. Mount [your local `letsencrypt` folder][certbot::certs-storage] as a volume to `/etc/letsencrypt`.
-Make sure that the entire folder is mounted as there are typically symlinks from `/etc/letsencrypt/live/mail.example.com` to `/etc/letsencrypt/archive`.
+    - Mount [your local `letsencrypt` folder][certbot::certs-storage] as a volume to `/etc/letsencrypt`.

 You don't have to do anything else.
 Enjoy!

 !!! note

-    `docker-mailserver` uses provisioned certificates under `/etc/letsencrypt/live/` which match your configured FQDN (_Fully Qualified Domain Name_).
-The FQDN inside the docker container is derived via the `hostname -f` command inside of the container.
+    `/etc/letsencrypt/live` stores provisioned certificates in individual folders named by their FQDN.

+    Make sure that the entire folder is mounted to `docker-mailserver` as there are typically symlinks from `/etc/letsencrypt/live/mail.example.com` to `/etc/letsencrypt/archive`.

 !!! example